Eric Stonestreet: Early work and smaller roles

+Modern Family and beyond

+Stonestreet played Cameron Tucker in ABC's Modern Family.
+His performance in the series was widely acclaimed and earned him numerous awards, including two Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series, four SAG Awards for Outstanding Ensemble in a Comedy Series, and nominations for three Golden Globes for Best Supporting Actor in Television.

 In 2013, he appeared in a series of advertisements for Australian retail store Big W. In the fall of the same year, Stonestreet played the "Fan Coach" in the AT&T "Be A Fan" commercial series that ran during the college football season, in addition to appearing in a MasterCard/Stand Up 2 Cancer commercial as himself.
 In 2014, he performed in "Weird Al" Yankovic's music video for "Tacky," a parody of Pharrell's "Happy".
 In the same year he also starred in the remake of the Belgian thriller The Loft.
 He regularly appears onstage at IO West improv Theatre in Los Angeles.

 In 2017, Stonestreet hosted the ABC competition series The Toy Box.

 In 2020, Stonestreet appeared as a guest judge for a taping of auditions for the fifteenth season of America's Got Talent, in place of Heidi Klum.
 In the same year he appeared in the music video for Ariana Grande and Justin Bieber's song "Stuck with U".

 In March 2021, it was announced that Stonestreet would be hosting Domino Masters for Fox.
 The competition series premiered on March 9, 2022.

+In November 2024, Stonestreet was named as the godfather for the new Norwegian Cruise Line ship Norwegian Aqua.

 Personal life

 Stonestreet began dating pediatric nurse Lindsay Schweitzer in June 2016, and they became engaged on August 22, 2021.
+On September 9, 2025, Stonestreet announced that they had married at their home in Kansas City.

-Unlike his Modern Family character, Stonestreet is not gay and has lightheartedly described himself as "openly straight".
-His Modern Family co-star and onscreen husband Jesse Tyler Ferguson, who is gay in real life, jokingly called him "gay-for-pay".
-Stonestreet supports LGBT causes, and denied Republican senator Rick Santorum's request to take a picture with him at the 2014 White House Correspondents' dinner due to Santorum's staunchly anti-gay platform.
+Although he played a gay character in Modern Family, Stonestreet is heterosexual and has lightheartedly described himself as "openly straight".
+His Modern Family co-star and onscreen husband Jesse Tyler Ferguson (who is gay in real life) jokingly called him "gay-for-pay".
+Stonestreet supports LGBTQ causes; he refused Republican senator Rick Santorum's request to take a picture with him at the 2014 White House Correspondents' dinner due to Santorum's staunchly anti-gay platform.

 A keen sports fan, Stonestreet supports the Kansas City Chiefs football team and joined the new ownership group of the Kansas City Royals baseball team in 2019.
 He has also driven the pace car at several NASCAR events.
 He often attends football games at his alma mater, Kansas State University, and stays active with several organizations there.

+Stonestreet is also a fan of drums, mainly a collector of them which he talked about on comedian Rob Riggle's podcast Riggle's Picks.